YSquid/reddit-minimal/README.md

 - When new subreddit is chosen, feed updates to 25 new posts from that subreddit
 - Posts in the feed can be filtered using the search bar in the header
 - Partial matching for search terms is possible - i.e. the search "new javascript" would match  both of these posts: "What are the new javascript ES6 features" and "10 things all new javascript developers should know"
-- Searches are case sensitive
+- Searches are case in-sensitive i.e. new javascript would match both of "New javascript features" and "new javascript features"

 **Posts**